 2.2 Applications that are incomplete, do not include the requested documentation or do not address the selection criteria may be deemed ineligible.

-3.1 Individuals, organisations or a collaboration of both may apply for grant funding.
+3.1 Individuals, organisations or a collaboration of both from Australia or Latin American countries may apply for grant funding.

 3.2 Generally, COALAR does not fund projects over more than two successive years.
 The COALAR Secretariat should be contacted to clarify eligibility if you have previously received a COALAR grant.